“Medical Concern” Aboard International Space Station Compels NASA To Have Crew Return To Earth Early

 About The Crew

-The Crew-11 team is comprised of NASA astronauts Zena Cardman and Mike Fincke, as well as Japan’s Kimiya Yui, from JAXA; and Russian cosmonaut Oleg Platonov.
+The Crew-11 team is comprised of four people: NASA astronauts Zena Cardman and Mike Fincke, as well as Japan’s Kimiya Yui, from JAXA; and Russian cosmonaut Oleg Platonov.

-Cardman, who is serving as commander of the Crew-11 mission, is on her first spaceflight.
+Cardman, who served as commander of the Crew-11 mission, was on her first spaceflight.

-Fincke, who is the mission’s pilot, has spent the longest amount of time in space of those in Crew-11, having spent a total of 541 days in space as of Jan.
-8.
+Fincke, who was the mission’s pilot, had spent the longest amount of time in space of those in Crew-11, having spent nearly 548 days in space as of Jan.
+15.

 On August 1, 2025, Crew-11 launched to the ISS aboard a SpaceX Crew Dragon, making it the 11th commercial flight conducted by NASA.
 Crew-11 successfully docked at the space station the next day.

-They were expected to return in late February of this year, with NASA’s decision to pursue returning Crew-11 to Earth ahead of schedule now placing their return date in question.
+They were expected to return in late February of this year, with NASA’s decision to pursue returning Crew-11 to Earth ahead of schedule bringing their mission to an end on its 167th day.

 NASA concluded one of its Jan.
 8 updates, writing, “These are the situations NASA and our partners train for and prepare to execute safely.
 We will provide further updates within the next 24 hours.”